ajaxian79/algorithms/notes/heap-vs-sort.md

 - Z-array `z[i]` is the longest substring starting at i that matches a prefix.

 - Walk both pointers from each end inward; advance the smaller side.

+## entry 1

+- Digit DP: process digit-by-digit with a tight/loose flag for the upper bound.